smartcontractkit/hardhat-starter-kit/README.md

 ## Requirements

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
-  - You'll know you did it right if you can run `git --version` and you see a response like `git version x.x.x`
+  - You'll know you did it right if you can run `git --version` and see a response like `git version x.x.x`
 - [Nodejs](https://nodejs.org/en/)
   - You'll know you've installed nodejs right if you can run:
     - `node --version` and get an output like: `vx.x.x`